hugomaiavieira/batraquio/plugins/align_columns/README.md

-# Align table
+# Align columns

 Let's say you're using Cucumber (or some Cucumber like) to write the functional tests of your project and you are working with examples on your tests.
-Write the examples from scratch is boring, because you should put the spaces and when you write new examples, the espaces may change.
-Sometimes the tables came a really mess like this:
+Write the examples are boring, because you should put the spaces and when you edit or write new examples, the spaces may change.
+Sometimes the columns came a really mess like this:

     | name  | email|phone|